 The RBF is a complying superannuation fund within the provisions of the Income Tax Assessment Act 1997 (Cth) such that the fund's taxable income is taxed at a concessional rate of 15 per cent.
-However, the RBF is also a public sector superannuation scheme, which means that employer contributions may not be subject to the 15 per cent tax (if the RBF Board elects) up to the amount of 'untaxed' benefits paid to members in the year.
+However, the RBF is also a public sector superannuation scheme, which means that employer contributions may not be subject to the 15 per cent tax (if the Tasmanian Government and RBF elect) up to the amount of 'untaxed' benefits paid to members in the year.